corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > If you are wondering about variations in the date formatting, that is the result of the [`NodaTime.LocalDate`](https://nodatime.org/3.0.x/api/NodaTime.LocalDate.html) `ToString()` implementation.

 So far, so "just like serialization".
 But - and here's the rather nifty thing about this - creating the wrapper didn't really allocate anything.
 It made a bit of space on the stack for the `Person` value type, which, internally, has a field for the `JsonDocument.RootElement`.
 And because those are both `readonly struct`, it minimized copying of that value too.
+The `JsonDocument` itself is a very slim wrapper over the underlying JSON byte payload (along with some indexing information).
+This is as close to "just a binary blob" as you are going to get with JSON text.

 It's true that we then went on to allocate a bunch of strings when we accessed the bits we were interested in, and passed them to `Console.WriteLine()`, but that's just the cost of interoperating with a world where we don't yet have `ReadOnlySpan<char>`-like strings!

-> There are optimizations that could be done, at the expense of ease-of-use.
-In particular, we're expecting to see a vFuture version of `System.Text.Json` where it is better able to expose the underlying data without unecessary string allocation.
+> There are optimizations that could still be done, at the expense of ease-of-use.
+In particular, we're expecting to see a vFuture version of `System.Text.Json` where it is better able to expose the underlying data without unecessary string allocation, and we intend to invest in that area.

 But, by and large, we didn't allocate anything - we continued to work over the underlying UTF8 bytes.
 This, as we will see, is very powerful.